-Example 6: several generations ago a person worked 1.4 months per year to pay for government; now it takes 5 months.
+Example 6: several generations ago, a person worked 1.4 months per year to pay for the government; now, it takes five months.

 Also, in the past, the one wage-earner families lived well and built savings with minimal debt, and many families paid off their home and college educations for their children without loans.
 How about today?

-Few citizens know that a few years ago government changed how they measure and report inflation, as if that would stop it – – but families know better when they pay their bills for food, medical costs, energy, property taxes, insurance and try to buy a house.
+Few citizens know that a few years ago, the government changed how they measure and report inflation as if that would stop it – – but families know better when they pay their bills for food, medical costs, energy, property taxes, insurance, and try to buy a house.